davde-ms/ESU-activation-with-ARC/README.md

 - ServerResourceGroupName: the name of the resource group that contains the Azure ARC server.
 - AssignESULicense: Set it to **True** if you want the license to be assigned to the Azure ARC server, **False** to unlink the license from the Azure ARC server or omit the value altogether to create a license without assigning it.

-> Those last two columns are **optional** and are used IF/WHEN you want to manage license assignment as part of the script execution.
-Note that they are NOT automatically created when using Azure Graph Explorer to generate the CSV file.
-You will need to **manually** add them to the CSV file if you want to use them.
+> The AssignedESULicense column is **optional** and is used IF/WHEN you want to manage license assignment as part of the script execution.
+Note that it is NOT automatically created when using Azure Graph Explorer to generate the CSV file.
+You will need to **manually** add it to the CSV file if you want to manage assignment of license as part of the execution of this script.

 ![Example CSV file](media/csv-minmum-required-contents.jpg)